k-box/k-box/docs/user/viewing-options.md

 ## Icons

-Different symbols are used for each document.
+Different symbols are used for each file.

 **Star**

 ![Star Statuses](./images/star-statuses.png)

 1. The document has not been starred
-2. The document has been starred and is a private document
+2. The document has been starred
-3. The document has been starred and is a public document

 **Public** or **Private**